Emmanuelovo/ovoworks-Onchain-Copilot/README.md

 ## 🏆 Built for SoSoValue Buildathon 2026

-Built on SoSoValue's one-stop infrastructure — Terminal API, SoDEX, and ValueChain — as part of the SoSoValue x Akindo Buildathon 2026.
+Built on SoSoValue's one-stop infrastructure: Terminal API, SoDEX, and ValueChain as part of the SoSoValue x Akindo Buildathon 2026.

 > *"Build Your One-Person On-Chain Finance Business"*